 An Explosion of Unique AI Art Form

 Another impact of AI on the art world is the increasingly diverse range of art forms being created.
 As AI algorithms become more sophisticated, they can produce images strikingly similar to those made by humans.
-But because they lack the intent or creative spark that human artists bring to their work, these images often have different feelings or meanings.
+But because they lack the intent or creative spark that artists bring to their work, these images often have different feelings or meanings.
 As a result, we are seeing an array of new and unique art forms AI creates.

 Issue of Copyright Laws